eilymacritchie/Fashion-ML-Project/README.md

 ## Results

-Both forecasting methods converge on a **black and gold palette** with **tailored, structured silhouettes** and a **haute couture / avant-garde aesthetic** as the dominant prediction for SS_2027.
+Both forecasting methods converge on a **black and gold palette** with **tailored, structured silhouettes** and a **haute couture / avant-garde aesthetic** as the dominant prediction for SS_2027 and FW_2027.
 The linear trend projection additionally surfaces emerging signals like `modern luxury` and `androgynous` that weighted recency does not, reflecting values with upward momentum even if not yet at the top.

 Generated forecast images are saved in `outputs/`:
 - `forecast_claude_ss2027.png` — image from Claude API forecast